 - USB 3.0/3.1: As the current standard for USB speeds, this developed USB offers super-speed rates and is much faster than USB 2.0.
 Often many USB 3.0 ports on computers will have the ‘SS‘ symbol added, which stands for SuperSpeed.
 This SuperSpeed Bus provides a fourth transfer mode which offers even faster transfer rates.
 The USB 3.0 standard is also backwards compatible with USB 2.0.

-The Best USB Cables:
+Best USB Cables:

 It’s essential to note that you don’t have to buy a USB cable that’s the same brand as your phone, but it’s important to stick to recognised brands.
-Purchasing a cable just because it’s the cheap option isn’t necessarily a good idea as they can perform badly and damage your devices.
+Purchasing a cable just because it’s the cheapest option isn’t necessarily a good idea as they can perform badly and damage your devices.